-- 1890s: Shocked that children were being arrested for playing in the streets — Joseph Lee established his own playground in Boston in the early 1890s.
+- 1890s: Shocked that police arrested children for playing in the streets — Joseph Lee established his own playground in Boston in the early 1890s.
 Lee’s public park included a special area for small children, a boys’ play area, individual garden spaces, a sports field, a building for basketball and club meetings, and staff recreation leaders.

 1900–1920s: Model Playgrounds

 Model Playgrounds are considered the second stage of historical playground development.
-The term was first used in connection with Jane Addams’ Hull House playground in Chicago, which was established in 1889 and contained sand piles, swings, blocks, a stride or may pole, benches, and handball courts.
+The term was first used in connection with Jane Addams’ Hull House playground in Chicago.
+Chicago established this playground in 1889 and contained sand piles, swings, blocks, a stride or maypole, benches, and handball courts.
 As equipment manufacturers entered the scene, the traditional playground was outfitted with new swinging, climbing, and slide structures.
-By 1917, playgrounds appeared in small towns, and schools were setting aside play periods for young children.
+By 1917, playgrounds appeared in small towns, and schools set aside play periods for young children.

-- 1906: The Playground Association of America (PAA) was formed to promote playgrounds to communities.
+- 1906: The Playground Association of America (PAA) formed to promote playgrounds to communities.

 - 1906: Portland, OR joined other cities in embracing the “Playground Movement.”
-Portland’s first playground was built in the North Park Blocks between Davis & Flanders Streets in December 1906.
+Portland built its first playground built in the North Park Blocks between Davis & Flanders Streets in December 1906.